beaverbuilder/documentation/beaver-themer/layout-types-modules/singular-layout-type/themer-singular-layout-comments-module.md

 The only Comments module settings available are those on the **Advanced** tab, which means you can customize margins, responsive layout, visibility, animation, and assign an ID or class name.

-:::tip **Tip**
+:::tip
-It's easy to [use code](/bb-theme/defaults-for-layouts-content/blog-settings/remove-website-field-url-from-post-comments.md) or a URL-removal plugin to remove the **Website** field if you don't want users to be able to enter a URL.
+It's easy to [use code](/bb-theme/defaults-for-layouts-content/blog-settings/remove-website-field-url-from-post-comments) or a URL-removal plugin to remove the **Website** field if you don't want users to be able to enter a URL.
 :::